L1Blom/RAG/README.md

 7. /prompt/<ID>/image
     Parameters: prompt (string), image (URL to image) Uploads the image to openAI and use prompt to get the desired contents like: 'What is the mood of the persons?'
-    Note: only works ik model is 'gpt-4o'
+    Note: only works if model is set to 'gpt-4o'.
+Other models result in http 500 error (non-fatal)

 ## Usage